MacPharlain offers some great insight about tall ship history and their modern-day relevance.

 The Sorlandet can accommodate up to 70 trainees during the summer months and is also available for charter cruises.

 A three-masted barque, the Europa was built in 1911 and fully restored in 1994.
 Carrying a crew of 14 professionals and 48 voyage crew members (trainees), she spends most of the year at sea but is also available for day trips and charters.

 The Norwegian Christian Radich was built in 1937 to serve as a training ship.
 Her amazing history includes setting speed records crossing the Atlantic, being sunk during World War II, and starring in the 1955 movie Windjammer.
 She takes on trainees and charters.

 The original Niagara was built in 1813 during the War of 1812.
 Under the command of Commodore Perry, she was a key part of the American victory over the British in the Battle of Lake Erie.
 This replica was built in 1988 and includes some of the timbers from the original ship.
 She serves as a Sailing School Vessel during the summer and can be toured at the Erie Maritime Museum the rest of the year.

 Built in 1914 as a German merchant marine training ship, the Statsraad Lehmkuhl is a three-masted barque that was acquired by Norway after World War I. She takes on trainees and chartered mini-cruises.

 People Of All Physical Abilities Can Sail!

-Their ships sail the coasts of Europe, the Canary Islands, and participate in international tall ship races.
-Whether out for a day sail or a month long cruise on one of these ships, everyone who sails becomes part of the crew regardless of ability.
+Their ships sail the coasts of Europe, and the Canary Islands, and participate in international tall ship races.
+Whether out for a day sail or a month-long cruise on one of these ships, everyone who sails becomes part of the crew regardless of ability.